qbit/mycete/README.md

 ## Linking to Mastodon

+When logged into your Mastodon Account in your web browser, go to "Settings", then "Development", then "Your Applications".
+Create a New Application and give it the required permissions.
+Put `Client key`, `Client secret` and `Your access token` the tokens into your 'mycete' configuration.

 ### required permissions
 read:accounts read:blocks read:favourites read:filters read:follows read:lists read:mutes read:notifications read:search read:statuses write:conversations write:favourites write:filters write:media write:statuses push

 ## Linking to Twitter

+Oauth via console pin.
+(TODO)

 ## TODO